binhere/Agentic_RAG_UIT_Chatbot/README.md

-This is updated version of "RAG-UIT-QA-Chatbot" Leveraging Qdrant vector database from "RAG-UIT-QA-Chatbot" project, I turn the old project into Agentic system supporting searching extra information on internet.
+This is updated version of "RAG-UIT-QA-Chatbot" <br>
+Leveraging Qdrant vector database from "RAG-UIT-QA-Chatbot" project, I turn the old project into Agentic system supporting searching extra information on internet. <br>
-However, in some cases, it is difficult to control this multi-agent system's behavior.
+However, in some cases, it is difficult to control this multi-agent system's behavior. <br>
 Take a look two demos to see more.

 # System architecture